Camp Athens

 501-213-7575 (cell)

-Activities are varied, ranging from many indoor activities, including Christian Living classes and dance, to active outdoor activities.
+Activities are varied, ranging from many indoor activities, including Christian Living and dance, to active outdoor activities.
 The outdoor activities vary from year to year, depending on staff expertise.
-At present, we are planning water activities again—water polo at the pool and waterskiing/tubing at nearby Lake Athens.
+At present, we are again planning water activities (water polo at the pool; waterskiing/tubing at nearby Lake Athens).

-“Open activities” are typically offered on three nights during camp.
-Many of the daily activities are offered at this time, but other specialty activities are offered on some nights, including capture the flag, table games, waterskiing and “camper/staff mixer” sporting activities.
-Also, throughout the week campers may choose to seek proficiency awards in archery, basketball, one-mile swim, volleyball, waterskiing, the five-minute planking challenge, and the Bible.
-The Bible proficiency award requires knowing the books of the Bible in order, reciting the 10 Commandments in order in short form, and listing the holy days and their meanings in order.
+“Open Activities” and “Social Time” are typically offered on three nights during camp.
+Many of the daily activities are offered at this time, but on some nights we’ll offer other specialty activities, including capture the flag, table games, waterskiing and “camper/staff mixer” sporting activities.
+Also, throughout the week campers may choose to seek proficiency awards in archery, basketball, 1-mile swim, volleyball, waterskiing, the 5-minute planking challenge, and the Bible (reciting books of the Bible in order, the short form of the 10 Commandments in order, and the holy days and their meanings in order).

-Camp Athens offers many opportunities to visit with fellow campers—at meals, joint swimming sessions and dance classes, the lakefront activity, evening activities (including dorm team-building games on some nights) and snack time, as well as on the Sabbath and during our two all-camp dances—one held early in the week and the other held the final night.
+Camp Athens offers many opportunities to visit with fellow campers at meals, joint swimming sessions and dance classes, the lakefront activity, evening activities (including dorm team-building games on some nights) and snack time, as well as on the Sabbath and during our two all-camp dances—one early in the week and the other the final night.
 On Friday night, the camp enjoys a special dinner for the camp.
 All lunches and dinners include a full salad bar.

 Christian Living classes, daily Compass Checks, Bible Q&A sessions, and group Bible games and activities—facilitated by the ministerial staff—help give a solid base of biblical instruction as well as discussion of the yearly camp theme.
-Additionally, campers and staff are given the opportunity to be a part of the camp choir, which will sing during the Sabbath service.
-Also, they can audition to potentially offer special music during the service as well.
+Additionally, campers and staff are given the opportunity to be a part of the camp choir, which will sing for Sabbath services, and also audition to potentially offer special music during the service.

 Camper arrival

-Campers should arrive for check-in on Sunday, July27, starting at 3 p.m. and ending at 4 p.m.
+Campers should arrive Sunday, July 26, between 3 and 4 p.m.
 We are unable to provide early check-in, so please do not arrive prior to 3 p.m.

 Staff arrival

-Staff should arrive for training on the Sabbath of July 26.
+Staff should arrive for training on the Sabbath of July 25.
 We will hold a 3 p.m.
-Sabbath service on-site at camp, eat dinner afterward, and begin staff training that night after sunset.
+Sabbath service on-site at camp, eat dinner afterward, and then begin staff training that night after sunset.

 Travel information

-We provide transportation free of charge from DFW International and Dallas Love Field airports to camp and back again for those who travel by air, but please try to arrange flights to arrive between noon and 3 p.m. on Sunday, July 27, and to depart between 11 a.m. and 2 p.m. on Sunday, Aug.
-3.
+We provide transportation free of charge from DFW International and Dallas Love Field airports to camp and back again for those who travel by air.
+Please try to arrange flights to arrive on Sunday, July 26, between 11 a.m. and 2 p.m. and flights to depart on Sunday, Aug.
+2, between 11 a.m. and 2 p.m.